Chicken Chasni – Red or natural… You decide.

 You probably already have some if not all of these ingredients but if you don’t, they’re readily available at most supermarkets!

-My wife likes me to add coconut milk to this chicken chasni recipe.
+My wife likes me to add coconut milk to this chicken chasni recipe instead of cream.
 Coconut milk isn’t normally used in chicken chasni but it does offer a nice touch.
-You could also use a little stock or water to thin the sauce.

 What about the colouring?